Asad Umar

 Asad Umar (اسد عمر; born 8 September 1961) is a Pakistani former business executive and politician who served as the Finance, Revenue, and Economic Affairs Minister of Pakistan from August 2018 to April 2019 and the Federal Minister for Planning, Development, Reforms and Special Initiatives from November 2019 to April 2022.
 Prior to entering politics, he served as the chief executive officer (CEO) of Engro from 2004 to 2012.

-Asad joined politics in 2012 and served as secretary-general of Pakistan Tehreek-e-Insaf from December 2021 to 24 May 2023.
+Asad entered politics in 2012 and served as secretary-general of Pakistan Tehreek-e-Insaf from December 2021 to 24 May 2023.

 Early life and education

 Asad Umar was born in Rawalpindi in 1961 to a military family.
 His father, Ghulam Umar, who retired as a major general, was considered a close aide to President Yahya Khan and served as the first National Security Advisor from 1969 to 1971.
 He is also the youngest brother of Mohammad Zubair and is the youngest of six brothers and one sister.
 After his father's retirement from the military, he moved to Karachi along with his family.

-Asad received an undergraduate degree in commerce (B.Com) from the Government College of Commerce & Economics.
+Asad received an undergraduate degree in commerce (B.Com.) from the Government College of Commerce & Economics.
 He attended IBA Karachi in 1984 from where he received an MBA degree.

 Professional career

 Asad Umar joined HSBC Pakistan after graduation and continued to work for HSBC for seven months.
 Later, he joined Exxon Chemical Pakistan in 1985 as a business analyst and was based in Canada.
 He was the only Pakistani employee of Exxon working abroad (in Canada) when the management buyout of Engro took place in 1991.
 He came back to Pakistan and in 1997 was appointed the first CEO of Engro Polymer & Chemicals, the group's petrochemical arm.

-In 2004, Asad was appointed as the president and CEO of Engro Corporation in 2004.
+In 2004, Asad was appointed the president and CEO of Engro Corporation in 2004.
 He immediately made the company take a global perspective, becoming the first Pakistani private sector firm to hire US consulting firm McKinsey & Company to help create the Engro's strategy.
 As a result, Engro made changes to its corporate structure and went on a global expansion kick by buying out a US-based food company and beginning expansion into the fertiliser business in North Africa to supply the European market.

 In 2009, he was awarded Sitara-i-Imtiaz for his public service.

 He took an early retirement as president and CEO from Engro in April 2012 at the age of 50 amid speculation that he would pursue a political career.

-Umar is credited for turning a chemical company into a major conglomerate and was considered one of the most popular and highly paid CEOs in Pakistan.
+Umar is credited with turning a chemical company into a major conglomerate and was considered one of the most popular and highly paid CEOs in Pakistan.
 During his tenure as CEO of Engro Corporation, Umar was paid about PKR 68.6 million for the year 2011.